 To compile my lists of French baby girl names, I looked at official data of what the popular French girl names were last year and in previous years according to birth record data, so these aren’t random name lists.

 To give you some background, the data gathered from birth records includes metropolitan France and the DOMs, excluding Mayotte, that have been registered by the State but excludes French babies who were born abroad.

-Let’s get into that list of French girl names that are too chic to ignore.
+Let’s get into that list of French baby girl names that are too chic to ignore.
 Maybe you’ll want to steal one for yourself!

 50 Most popular French girl names in 2020: